canonical/charmed-magma/docs/tutorial/05_deploying_the_radio_simulator.md

 ## Attach a secondary network interface to the instance

-Using the same **S1** subnet that was created during step 3, create a new network interface:
+Using `SubnetId` of the **S1** subnet that was created during step 1, create a new network interface:

 ```{code-block} shell
 aws ec2 create-network-interface --subnet-id <your subnet ID> --group <your security group> --tag-specifications 'ResourceType=network-interface,Tags=[{Key=Name,Value=radio-simulator-s1}]'